Equation parser

 - Additions (+), substractions (-), multiplications (*), divisions (/) and power functions (^) are of course allowed.

-- Gradients are allowed only for the variable currently described.
+- Temporal gradients are allowed only for the variable currently described.
 They take the form:

 dv / dt = A